Edinburgh Playhouse: Technical details

 The front of house sound position is somewhat unusually located at the rear of the Dress Circle.
 Towards the rear of the stalls, there is 41 mm unistrut Product 221-724 fixed to the ceiling to facilitate the hanging delay speakers.
 In the Gallery there is also a winch bar across the full width of the auditorium to again facilitate the hanging of delay speakers.
 The theatre now benefits from a lift to bring up 45' trailers and tractor units up to stage level, which is three floors below street level at the rear of the theatre.

 Ghost

 The building is said to be haunted by a ghost called Albert, a man in a grey coat who appears on level six accompanied by a chill in the air.
+He also haunts the Albert’s Bar on circle level, according to staff of the theatre, he has been seen numerous times as a grey outline or a shadow.

 He is variously said to have been either a stagehand who was killed in an accident or a night-watchman who committed suicide.